changliao1025/hexwatershed_tutorial/README.md

 For more details, please refer to the HexWatershed documentation (https://hexwatershed.readthedocs.io/).

+HexWatershed: a mesh independent flow direction model for hydrologic models.

+Spatial discretization is the cornerstone of all spatially-distributed numerical simulations including watershed hydrology.
+Traditional square grid spatial discretization has several limitations:

+1. It cannot represent adjacency uniformly;

+2. It leads to the “island effect” and the diagonal travel path issue in D8 scheme;

+3. It cannot provide a spherical coverage without significant spatial distortion;

+4. It cannot be coupled with other unstructured mesh-based models such as the oceanic models.

+Therefore, we developed a watershed delineation model (HexWatershed) based on the hexagon mesh spatial discretization.

+We further improve HexWatershed to fully unstructured mesh-based to support variable-resolution meshes such as the MPAS mesh.

 # Requirements

 You need internet connection and several tools to run the examples in the tutorial.